nils-org/vscode-firstspirit/readme.md

 2. `https://github.com/nils-a/vscode-firstspirit.git` to clone the repo if you havent already done so
 3. `cd vscode-firstspirit/src/fs-lang`
 4. `npm install` to install dependencies if you havent already done so
 5. `vsce package` to build the package.
-This will generate a file with extension vsix
+This will generate a file with extension `.vsix`
 6. Run the command Extensions: Install from VSIX..., choose the vsix file generated in the previous step